Neurodiversity in the Office

 How to Create a Neurodiverse Workplace

 The neurodiversity movement has progressed toward gaining acceptance and understanding from its community in recent years.
-The potential of neurodiversity in the workplace, though, has yet to be thoroughly investigated by many employers.
+However, the potential of neurodiversity in the workplace has yet to be thoroughly explored by many employers.

-Instead of making employees adjust to the workplace, employers can design an adaptable workplace.
+Instead of requiring employees to adjust to the workplace, employers can design a more adaptable environment.
 Follow these five easy steps to support neurodiverse employees and applicants.

 1. Educate Employees

 Understanding neurodiversity is one of the biggest obstacles to having a neurodiverse workforce.
-In fact, understand that just because you don’t see it doesn’t mean you don’t already employ them.
-Employers can offer training on the fundamentals of neurodiversity, including understanding the spectrum of neurodiversity, communication styles, and dispelling myths and misconceptions to all employees and managers.
+In fact, just because you don't see it doesn't mean you don't already employ neurodiverse individuals.
+Employers can offer training on neurodiversity fundamentals, including:

 2. Foster Inclusive Recruiting and Hiring

 It's critical to keep in mind that employees who are neurodivergent are still people.
 They can't easily be categorized into tidy boxes.
 Every workplace needs some structure, but employers should prepare to adapt when necessary.
-For instance, Mentra.me suggests flexible start times, providing written, concise instructions or offering closed captioning and recorded meetings.
+For instance, The Mentra publication suggests offering flexible start times, providing written, concise instructions or offering closed captioning and recorded meetings.

 4. Support Socializing Appropriately

-Many neurodiverse people have trouble adjusting to or recovering from social interactions (especially those of us on the autism spectrum).
-That doesn't mean people with neurodiversity can't or won't socialize.
-However, American workplace culture places an excessively high value on workers' capacity to "fit in" socially.
-How often do we hear, “Oh, they just weren't a great fit.”
-Don't let a worker's advancement depend on how well they can interact with others; instead, consider what they can bring to your team and how well they can do their job.
+Many neurodiverse people struggle with social interactions, especially those on the autism spectrum.
+That doesn't mean they can't or won't socialize.
+However, American workplace culture often overemphasizes "fitting in."
+How often do we hear, “Oh, they just weren't a great fit”?
+Instead of tying advancement to social skills, focus on what employees bring to your team and how well they perform their job.

 Connecting with an expert is nothing to be ashamed of.
 HR professionals may need more knowledge or time to make significant changes.
-A truly inclusive environment that is advantageous to everyone can be created by bringing in an outside expert.
+Bringing in an outside expert can help create a truly inclusive environment that benefits everyone.

 Why should I embrace DEI?

-Creating a more diverse and inclusive workplace adds new perspectives, gives you access to a broader talent pool and leads to more innovation (CultureAmp.com).
-Don’t just take our word for it.
-Here are some well-known organizations that have embraced diversity, equity, and inclusion:
+Creating a more diverse and inclusive workplace adds new perspectives, expands your talent pool, and drives innovation.
+According to CultureAmp, companies that prioritize DEI see measurable benefits.
+Don’t just take our word for it—here are some well-known organizations that have embraced diversity, equity, and inclusion:

 What Can Your Company Do?